7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Depends completely on what you’re doing.
 Planting flowers without permission?
 Technically illegal most places, practically never prosecuted.
 Painting crosswalks?
 More serious, you could get charged with vandalism.
 Setting up a weekly breakfast in a public park?
 Perfectly legal as long as you’re not blocking anything or selling anything.

 Look for people who already show up to things.
 The person at the library meeting.
 The one organizing the school fundraiser.
 The neighbor who’s always outside working on their house.
 Those are your people.
 Send ten texts.
 You need three yes responses.
-That’s enough to start.
+That’s enough to start any micro-civic intervention.

 Don’t wait to build a coalition before doing anything.
 Do something small, document it working, then recruit.
 Success recruits better than any pitch.
 After my first permanent breakfast, people came up asking how they could help.
 I didn’t need to convince anyone.
-They saw it working.
+They saw the micro-civic intervention working.

 Yes, but not directly.
 One garden doesn’t change zoning law.
-What happens is this: people work together on small things, build trust, develop what Robert Putnam calls bonding social capital.
+What happens is this: people work together on micro-civic interventions, build trust, develop what Robert Putnam calls bonding social capital.
 That becomes the foundation for larger organizing.
 Eventually you have enough people who know each other and trust each other that you can push for actual policy changes and win.

-Every major tactical urbanism success started illegal and became policy.
+Every major tactical urbanism success started as micro-civic interventions that were illegal and became policy.
 The NYC protected bike lanes.
 The San Francisco parklets.
 The LA crosswalks.
 They proved concepts, built public support, then forced formalization.
 That’s a real pathway, not fantasy.

 When Things Go Sideways (They Will)